johannesjh/favagtk/CONTRIBUTING.md

 Simply clone this project in GNOME Builder and hit the build and run buttons.

+Alternatively, you can use the Makefile or the Gitlab CI Build definition to build favagtk.

 ## Build Options

 Available options are declared in `meson_options.txt`.